 After all, you wouldn’t just slap any old moisturizer on your skin simply because you’d ‘tried moisturizer’ before.
 Any skin-savvy woman worth her SPF would do a little homework first.

 Lesser known, but equally as effective as Botox are Dysport and Xeomin, which many of our patients count as just as important in their anti-aging arsenal as the mighty Botox.

-Using a slightly different formulation of the same substance – clostridium botulinum or botulinum toxin A – Dysport and Xeomin both block nerve impulses and paralyze the muscles in the same way as Botox.
+Using a slightly different formulation of the same substance – Clostridiumi botulinum or botulinum toxin A – Dysport and Xeomin both block nerve impulses and paralyze the muscles in the same way as Botox.
 They all involve needles, take around 20 minutes to perform, have a low rate of side effects and can be used to treat everything from wrinkles to migraines.

-Sounds like they’re basically the same thing, right?
+It sounds like they’re basically the same thing, right?
 Well, actually there are a few minor differences…

-“Botox, Dysport and Xeomin all use the same basic botulism toxin molecule, except that in Xeomin this molecule is not coated, so it doesn’t have to be refrigerated for storage,” explains board-certified plastic, cosmetic and reconstructive surgeon Barbara L Persons, MD, FACS, founder of Persons Plastic Surgery in Lafayette.
+“Botox, Dysport, and Xeomin all use the same basic botulism toxin molecule, except that in Xeomin this molecule is not coated, so it doesn’t have to be refrigerated for storage,” explains board-certified plastic, cosmetic and reconstructive surgeon Barbara L Persons, MD, FACS, founder of Persons Plastic Surgery in Lafayette.